ml-feeds/arxiv-ml-reviews/README.md

 In this configuration file, refer to parameters starting with the prefix `GITHUB_`.

 ## To do
-* Refactor to deploy as a RSS feed with the most recently updated 20 results.
 * By default, run an incremental update, and provide an option to do a full rerun.
 An incremental update assumes an unchanged configuration.
 This also require changing the code to sort the results by *lastUpdatedDate* rather than by *submittedDate*.